haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 +++

 ### Introduction
 Hey there beautiful person reading this post ❤😍.
 We are in the endgame now (Ha get it avengers reference!).
 Yes, Google summer of code 2019 is coming to an end.
 Phew couldn't say how 3 months passed by🏃🏻‍, but this is one of my most memorable experiences I will never forget.
 So let me wrap GSOC with this final report 😃😁👍.
-Buckle up tight its going to be a long post........
+Buckle up tight its going to be a long post...

 I am trying to port webkit2 to Haiku.